tedmoore/schelp2/docs/Classes/BusPlug.md

 |----------|-------------|
 | `proxy` | The object whose internal state is being copied. |

 ### `reshaping`
-Determines how to behave when [initBus](#initbus) is called.
+Determines how to behave when [#-initBus](#-initbus) is called.
 Current options:- `nil` Once initialized, keep the same bus - this is the default
 - `\static` Same as nil, but allows you to override the default in instances
 - `\elastic` On a change, shrink and grow according to need, replace bus.
 Monitoring is adjusted.
 - `\expanding` On a change, only grow according to need, replace bus.
 Monitoring is adjusted.

 ### In UGen graphs and Patterns

 ### `ar`, `kr`
 Return a link to numChannels of my output.
 If uninitialized, creates a matching bus.
 Normally, **ar defaults to stereo, kr to mono**.
 This can be set in the classvars: [#*defaultNumAudio](#*defaultnumaudio), [#*defaultNumControl](#*defaultnumcontrol)For consistency, it always returns an array of signals when no numChannels are given.
 To make it a single ugen output, use `numChannels = 1` .
 See also: [InBus](../Classes/InBus.md).**Arguments:**